Interview with Bil VornDick

 Bil VornDick: Mainly just all engineering.
 I did produce some stuff when I was at Marty's.
 People would call me to produce things so that's pretty much when I started.

-Listen to this studio interview: Part Two (4.9 MB) mp3
+Listen to this studio interview: Part Two of Three (4.9 MB) mp3

 Bronson: One of my favorite groups of all time man is New Grass Revival and all the members of's individual projects.
 How did you come to work with New Grass Revival?